strongX509/cyber/Operating_Systems/Multi-Threading.md

 68     exit(0);
 69 }
 ```
-Because blocked threads are put into a busy-waiting-loop, *POSIX spinlocks* are ideal if the required locking is only for a very short time as is the case in updating a shared global variable.
+Because blocked threads are put into a busy-waiting-loop, *POSIX Spinlocks* are ideal if the required locking is only for a very short time as is the case in updating a shared global variable.
 ```console
 > gcc -ggdb -o multithreads_spinlock multithreads_spinlock.c -lpthread
 > ./multithreads_spinlocks